-Ashley is a Technical Partner based at TFT’s Bristol office, joining in 2002.
+Ashley is a Director based at TFT’s Bristol office, joining in 2002.
 He leads TFT’s Construction, Design & Management (CDM) Regulations advisory service, providing Principal Designer, Principal Designer Adviser and CDM Client Advisor roles across the country to a wide variety of clients seeking strategic and practical advice on compliance with the regulations.
 Ashley also deals extensively with Party Wall and Neighbourly matters, helping to set up the local Severnside Branch of the Pyramus & Thisbe Club, providing best practice advice in party wall matters.
 He served as inaugural Secretary and Treasurer of the Branch from its inception in 2007 until 2017.

 Other specialisms include Technical Due Diligence and quality monitoring on commercial and residential schemes, including defects diagnosis and resolution.
 A regular presenter of internal and external CPD sessions on both CDM 2015 and party wall matters, Ashley is also responsible for coordinating CPD events for the Bristol office, and has been published in the RICS Building Surveying Journal.